openvinotoolkit/nncf/examples/torch/object_detection/README.md

 This scenario demonstrates quantization with fine-tuning of SSD300 on VOC dataset.

 #### Dataset preparation
-- Download and extract VOC2007 and VOC2012 train/val and test data + devkit from [here](https://pjreddie.com/projects/pascal-voc-dataset-mirror/)
+- Download and extract in one folder train/val+test VOC2007 and train/val VOC2012 data from [here](https://pjreddie.com/projects/pascal-voc-dataset-mirror/)
+- In the future, `<path_to_dataset>` means the path to this folder.

 #### Run object detection sample
 - If you did not install the package then add the repository root folder to the `PYTHONPATH` environment variable